8 Top Arrondissements to Stay in Paris for First Time Visitors

 Notre Dame

-Notable attractions in the Marais include Hotel de Ville (city hall), the Centre Pompidou, Notre Dame, Sainte Chappelle, the Marché aux Fleurs, Place de la Bastille, and Place des Vosges
+Notable attractions in the Marais include Hotel de Ville (city hall), the Centre Pompidou, Notre-Dame, Sainte-Chappelle, the Marché aux Fleurs, Place de la Bastille, and Place des Vosges

-The Marais is well-known for being the gay district in Paris, and for being a young, hip, and trendy area of Paris, with contemporary art galleries, up and coming boutiques, cobblestoned streets, and a bohemian vibe.
+The Marais is well-known for being the gay district in Paris, and for being a young, hip, and trendy area of Paris, with contemporary art galleries, up and coming boutiques, museums, cobblestoned streets, and a bohemian vibe.
 You can also find a lot of thrift stores in the Marais.

 Like the 1st arrondissement, metro line 1 cuts through the middle of the 4th arrondissement, making it a convenient access point to many main attractions.